OSGConnect/INPROGRESS-tutorial-wordfreq/README.md

 Create a copy of our existing submit file, which we will use for this job submission.

-	$ cp wordcount.sub wordcount-many.sub
+	$ cp wordcount.sub many-wordcount.sub

 We want to tell the `queue` keyword to use our list of inputs to submit jobs.
 The default syntax looks like this:

  	queue <item> from <list>

-Open the `wordcount-many.sub` file with a text editor and go to the end.
+Open the `many-wordcount.sub` file with a text editor and go to the end.
 Following the syntax above, we modify the `queue` statement to fit our example:

 	queue book from book.list

 This statement works like a `for` loop.
-For every item in the `book.list` file, HTCondor will create a job using this submit file, replacing the book variable with the item from the list.
-HTCondor's variable syntax looks like this: `$(variablename)`
+For every item in the `book.list` file, HTCondor will create a job using this submit file but replacing every occurrence of `$(book)` with the item from `book.list`.

+> The syntax `$(variablename)` represents a submit variable whose value
+> will be substituted at the time of submission.

 Therefore, everywhere we used the name of the book in our submit file should be replaced with the variable `$(book)` (in the previous example, everywhere you entered